Kevin-Samuel/QCAlgorithm/README.md

 Provided with the Apache 2.0 license.

-## Help
+## About QuantConnect

+QuantConnect is seeking to democratize algorithmic trading through providing powerful tools and free financial data.
+With our online IDE engineers can design strategies in C#, and backtest them across 15 years of free high resolution financial data.
 Feel free to reach out to the QC Team -- contact@quantconnect.com